johnli0135/parenthesizer/README.md

             (merge (mergesort left) (mergesort right))
 ```
 This approach just uses colons for parentheses that span multiple lines and allows whitespace and the positions of
 visible parentheses to determine when they should be closed.
-Importantly, the left boundaries of most
-subexpressions that span multiple lines, like `define`, `if`, `letrec`, `lambda`, and `cond`, are still
-only explicitly delimited once using the colon syntax, so removing or modifying any of them only
-involves making edits in one location and doesn't involve finding and adjusting the proper closing parenthesis.